What is Alcoholics Anonymous?

 Alcoholics come to AA when they admit that they don’t have a solution to stop drinking.
 They become teachable to the suggestions offered through the twelve steps.
 Many are given the willingness to follow suggestions from an agnostic-friendly sponsor.
 Unbelievers view the program itself as a powerful therapeutic alternative to God or a higher power.
 Good Orderly Direction is accepted as a practical alternative to the traditional idea of God.
 It is another helpful acronym for GOD.

 What is keeping it simple for many atheists, agnostics and freethinkers?
 For them, the spirituality of the program can be defined as offering love, through unity, service and sharing their recoveries with newly sober members.
 Unity, service and recovery symbolize AA’s three-sided triangle.
 Through the twelve steps, AA members are enabled to live by these principles.
-Their primary purpose is carrying the message to the newcomer.
-“There is a solution” is the message that gives them the hope to keep coming back!
+Their primary purpose is to carry the message to the newcomer.
+“There is a solution” (Chapter two AA Big Book) is the message that gives them the hope to keep coming back!

 When offered unconditionally, recovery becomes possible through love, unity and service.
 They are a tangible solution supporting the still suffering alcoholic.
 These three core principles can facilitate a non-God-centred spiritual awakening.
 In themselves, they can become powerful alternatives to God.
 They are undoubtedly powers greater than the individual alcoholic!
 They continue to help alcoholics get sober and recreate their lives.